philippwindischhofer/HiggsPivoting/README.md

 python RunTrainingCampaign.py --confpath $TRAIN_DIR/Master.conf --nrep 1
 ```
 Here, `nrep` is the number of trainings that should be carried out for each parameter point.

+This repository contains a small training dataset (100000 events per signal and background process) in `examples/training-MadGraphPy8-ATLAS-small.h5` (used by default).
+This should be enough to play
+with the method, but not enough to reach good performance.
+A larger dataset is available from the authors upon request.

 ## Evaluation